datocms/ecommerce-website-demo/README.md

 - Render the decoded string directly (do not call `stripStega`).
 - Ensure editors populate alt text for every asset that should be editable.

+## Realtime Updates + Visual Editing (App Router)

+DatoCMS’ realtime Listen API can run alongside Visual Editing overlays as long as the initial markup still comes from the server.
+The pattern used in this demo keeps the server in charge of fetching stega-rich data, and adds a thin client “island” that streams updates without triggering page refreshes.

+### Why a server-first render?

+- `queryDatoCMS` (and `withContentLinkHeaders`) already attach the `X-Base-Editing-Url` header and return `_editingUrl` metadata; Visual Editing breaks if those headers are missing even once.
+- Server components stay free to call `draftMode()`, `notFound()`, and locale helpers.
+- The Visual Editing bridge expects the DOM it hydrates to contain stega attributes.
+Replaying the same React view on the client ensures overlays stay aligned as data changes.

+### Implementation checklist

+1. **Keep the page layout as a Server Component**
+   - Example: `app/[lng]/home/Content.tsx` calls `notFound()` and renders `HomeContentView`.
+   - This component receives GraphQL data from `generateWrapper` and runs exactly once per request.

+2. **Extract a pure “view” function**
+   - Share the JSX that renders the page (`HomeContentView`, `ProductContentView`, etc.) so the server and client paths use identical markup and keep stega attributes intact.

+3. **Create a lightweight client wrapper**
+   - Example: `app/[lng]/home/LiveContent.tsx` simply re-exports the shared view with `'use client'`.
+   - These files never fetch data; they just render the payload received from the realtime stream.

+4. **Wrap the route with `generateWrapper` and `generateRealtimeComponent`**
+   - `generateWrapper` (server) fetches preview data, ensures `_editingUrl` is requested, and passes it to the realtime component whenever draft mode is enabled.
+   - `generateRealtimeComponent` returns a small client component that renders once with the server payload and then calls `useDatoVisualEditingListen` to keep the DOM in sync with Dato’s SSE stream.
+   - Because the same DOM node is reused, the visual-editing controller can simply refresh the tree—no duplicate “fallback” markup is needed.

+5. **Provide draft-only realtime bridges**
+   - Each route exports a `RealTime.tsx` client component (e.g. `app/[lng]/home/RealTime.tsx`) that passes the client view to `generateRealtimeComponent`.

+6. **Ensure the Listen subscription sends `X-Base-Editing-Url`**
+   - `components/WithRealTimeUpdates/index.tsx` wraps the Listen fetcher so the preview stream includes `_editingUrl` on every payload.
+   - The component merges new data into React state and re-renders children without calling `router.refresh()`.
+   - The fallback server markup stays visible until visual editing overlays are enabled, guaranteeing the bridge always finds stega-rich DOM before the client hand-off.

+7. **Expose the preview token only in draft mode**
+   - `generateWrapper` guards the client listener with `isDraft && DATOCMS_READONLY_API_TOKEN` so production bundles never ship secrets.

+### Files to study

+- `components/WithRealTimeUpdates/index.tsx` — client listener that keeps the Listen stream in sync with overlays.
+- `components/WithRealTimeUpdates/generateWrapper.tsx` — server wrapper that builds GraphQL variables, fetches draft data, and mounts the listener only when needed.
+- `app/[lng]/**/LiveContent.tsx` — minimal client renderers that reuse their server counterparts’ JSX.
+- `app/[lng]/**/RealTime.tsx` — per-route client bridges wired up by `generateRealtimeComponent`.

+### Common pitfalls

+- Forgetting to request `_editingUrl` or to pass the same fragments to the Listen query causes overlays to disappear after the first live update.
+- Replacing DOM elements wholesale in the client wrapper (instead of updating props) can detach overlays.
+Stick to the shared view pattern so React only patches content.
+- Running the listener without `NEXT_PUBLIC_DATO_BASE_EDITING_URL` or a preview-capable token will surface errors in the console and stop updates.

 ## Troubleshooting

 | Symptom | Likely cause | Fix |